UoM-Digital-Health-Software/CONNECT-RADAR-Schemas/README.md

 gradle build -x test
 ```

-- once done the run **npm publish**, this should push the package to the Gitbhu repo and you should be able to find it here:
+- once done then run **npm publish**, this should push the package to the Gitbhu repo and you should be able to find it here:

 ```
 https://github.com/UoM-Digital-Health-Software/CONNECT-RADAR-Schemas/packages/